 Modern packaging must also meet growing demands for transparency and traceability.
 Unique identifiers like barcodes and serial numbers, often linked to digital platforms or blockchain systems, provide stakeholders with insights into a product’s origin and movement through the supply chain.

-Whether functional (e.g. serial number), or decorative (e.g. artwork), or a combination of both, industrial design must be carefully crafted to produce the intended visual effect.
-Raster Image Processing converts text, images and graphics into a pixel map which specifies exactly where the ink is to be printed on the product.
-Adobe PDF Print Engine is your strongest guarantee of consistency and predictability.
+Whether functional (serial numbers, barcodes) or decorative (brand artwork), industrial print design must be precisely executed to achieve the intended visual effect.
+Raster Image Processing converts text, images, and graphics into a pixel map that defines exactly where ink is placed on the product.
+Adobe PDF Print Engine delivers the consistency and predictability that industrial print workflows demand.

 Core PDF technology offers key benefits for textile workflows—roll-to-roll, DTG, or cut & sew.
 It enables working from a single artwork file, scalable across sizes and fabric widths without compromising resolution.
 This ensures consistent output across any printer thanks to uniform data delivery.
 PSPs are not limited to one production method and can easily shift between printers or printing techniques like direct-to-textile or transfer paper.